bachirlahad86/Ansible_IPSEC_RenewCertificate/README.md

 # Ansible_IPSEC_RenewCertificate
-Using Ansible to renew certificates on thousands of Cisco IOS spokes
+Using Ansible to renew certificates on thousands of Cisco IOS spokes.
+A DMVPN architecture with 2 Hubs (2 Tunnels) and thousands of Spokes.

 ## Steps required for execution